Sally Forrest - Actor Profile

 1951 The Strange Door Blanche de Maletroit Average Similar →

-1951 Bannerline Richie Loomis Average Similar →
+1951 Bannerline Richie Loomis Hit Similar →

 1951 The Strip Jane Tafford Average Similar →

-1951 Hard, Fast and Beautiful Florence Farley Average Similar →
+1951 Hard, Fast and Beautiful!
+Florence Farley Average Similar →

 1951 Vengeance Valley Lily Fasken Flop Similar →

-1950 My Blue Heaven - Hit Similar →
+1950 My Blue Heaven - Super Hit Similar →

 1950 Mystery Street Grace Shanway Hit Similar →